Are Target Date Funds Useful In Retirement?

 But let’s dive deep into why that is not true.
 Here is the special bonus reason you should not have target-date funds in retirement.

-This is a bit complicated, but stick with me because this is the top reason not to have target-date funds in retirement.
+This is a bit complicated but stick with me because this is the top reason for not having target-date funds in retirement.

 This idea starts with rebalancing.
 How often should you rebalance your accounts, and does that change in de-accumulation?